-Your senior cat may still look and act young, but that doesn't mean you should fill his food bowl with the same food he's always eaten.
+Your senior cat may still look and act young, but that doesn't mean you should fill their food bowl with the same food they have always eaten.

-Depending on his health, your aging cat's diet may need an overhaul.
+Depending on their health, your aging cat's diet may need an overhaul.

-By the time a cat reaches his twelfth birthday, he is the equivalent of a 64-year-old human.
+By the time a cat reaches their twelfth birthday, they are the equivalent of a 64-year-old human.
 In their senior years, felines start to fall prey to many of the same ailments as we do.

 “They’re not as big as us or as dogs, but they undergo all the same aging phenomena,” says Joseph Wakshlag, DVM, PhD, assistant professor of clinical nutrition at Cornell University College of Veterinary Medicine.
 “Their activity level changes.
 They get joint disease, the creaks.”

-Should you adjust your cat's diet once he reaches senior status?
-What dietary changes do you need to make if he is diagnosed with a chronic condition?
+Should you adjust your cat's diet once they reach senior status?
+What dietary changes do you need to make if they are diagnosed with a chronic condition?
 Here is expert advice.

 Feeding Your Senior Cat: The Basics